 With home-to-home adoption, your pet can go directly from your home to their new home, skipping the stress of a shelter and getting right to settling in with their new family.

 You’ll have the peace of mind of knowing — and choosing — who will be caring for your pet, and the option of staying in touch with them if you want.

 Give yourself grace: you’re doing your best for your pet, and you’re holding space for other animals in our community who need help!

-It can seem daunting to look for a new home for your cat yourself, but many cats would be much happier going directly into a new home instead of going into a shelter.
-Here are a few ways to get the word out and find a loving new home for a cat.
+It can seem daunting to look for a new home for your cat yourself.
+That’s why we’re here to help!
+Follow these steps to get the word out and find a loving new home for your cat.

-- Word of mouth.
+- Reach out to your network.
 Ask everyone you know if they are interested in adopting a cat or if they know anyone who is.
-You’ll often find a friend, relative, coworker, or neighbor who was thinking about getting a cat and is interesting in taking in the cat you’re rehoming.
+You’ll often find a friend, relative, coworker, or neighbor who was thinking about getting a cat and is interested in meeting your kitty.

 - See your vet.
 Make your cat desirable to adopters by getting a current cat health exam.
-Other vet care that can help your cat find a new home includes spay/neuter, getting your cat current on vaccinations, have your cat tested for FeLV and FIV; groom your cat and trim your cat’s nails; only adopt out kittens once they are fully weaned and at least 10 weeks old.
+Other vet care that can help your cat find a new home includes spay/neuter, getting your cat current on vaccinations, have your cat tested for FeLV and FIV; brush your cat and trim their nails.
 A cat who is already spayed/neutered and vaccinated has a greater chance to find a new home!

 If you are in crisis and in need of urgent assistance, send an email to email@example.com or call (503) 925-8903 ext.
 5. We may be able to help you with temporary emergency boarding, assistance with pet rental fees, or other support.